 JSON

-For requests to Object Instance or Resource with multiple instances, a simple JSON format may be used where a set of values is represented.
-Each entry of the JSON format is a key:value pair, where the key is the Resource ID for requests to an Object Instance or the instance number for requests to a Resource with multiple instances.
+For requests to Object Instance or Resource with multiple instances, a JSON format may be used where a set of values and metadata is represented.
+Each entry of the JSON format is a resource, where the name is the URI pathrelative to the request URI.

+The JSON is useful for returning multi-level resources from the resource tree, for example requesting an entire instance (all Objects Instances, Resources and Resource Instances at once).
+The JSON format also includes an optional time fields, which allows for multiple versions of a representations to be sent in the same payload.
+The time fields are only used when sending notifications.

-This data format has a Media Type of application/lwm2m-json (TBD).
+This data format has a Media Type of application/json.

-The format when an Object Instance is requested follows the following syntax:
+The format when an Object or Object Instance is requested follows the following syntax:

+{"e":[

+{"n": "URI Path", "t": "Time", "v": Float Value, "bv": Boolean Value, "sv":"String Value"},

+{"n": "URI Path", "t": "Time", "v": Float Value, "bv": Boolean Value, "sv":"String Value"}],

+"bt":"Base Time"

+}